 A great first step in your new Slack workspace is to start creating channels for specific projects and purposes.

 You may also want to create channels based on topics (

 #retail-staff).
 One of the most popular ways to use Slack is to create a channel for every project taking place in your organization.
 That way, anyone in the company will have a dedicated, interdisciplinary space to chronicle all the work involved over the life of a project.

-There are six traits that all successful channels share—no matter the type of work or conversations taking place within them.
+There are six things every channel should have—no matter the type of work or conversations taking place within them.